gdcc/pyDataverse/pyDataverse/docs/source/user/advanced-usage.rst

     Dataset with pid 'doi:10.5072/FK2/WVMDFE' created.

-The API requests always return a :class:`requests.Response <requests.Response>` object, which can then be used to extract the data.
+The API requests always return a :class:`httpx.Response <httpx.Response>` object, which can then be used to extract the data.

 Next, we'll do the same for the :class:`list <list>` of